realsnipc/mern-app/README.md

 #### Dev-Dependencies
 - Nodemon

-Hit `npm install` or `npm i` to get all the essential packages.
+Customize `package.json` then hit `npm install` to get all the essential packages.

 ```
 cd api
 ```
 ```
-npm i
+npm install
 ```